wp-plugins/cart66-cloud/readme.txt

 == Changelog ==

+= 1.7.0 - 2/4/2014 =

+- New: Added physical page slurp mode to improve compatibility with more plugins and themes
+- New: Added new PHP [API functions](https://cart66.zendesk.com/entries/26435755-PHP-Helper-Functions) to get user data for the logged in visitor
+- New: Added new [shortcodes](https://cart66.zendesk.com/entries/23447965-Cart66-Cloud-Shortcodes) to access data about the logged in visitor

 = 1.6.9 - 1/31/2014 =

 - Fixed: Receipt URL redirection failing when WordPress is installed in a subdirectory